stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4.6.2.
 Customizing Stormpath Email Templates
 --------------------------------------------

+The emails that Stormpath sends to users be customized by modifying the :ref:`ref-emailtemplates` resource.
+This can be done either via the "Directory Workflows" section of the `Stormpath Admin Console <https://api.stormpath.com/login>`__, or via the REST API.

 .. only:: rest

-  The emails that Stormpath sends to users be customized by modifying the :ref:`ref-emailtemplates` resource.
-This can be done either via the "Directory Workflows" section of the `Stormpath Admin Console <https://api.stormpath.com/login>`__, or via REST.
-To find out how to do it via REST, keep reading.

   First, let's look at the default template that comes with the Stormpath Administrator's Directory: